lukfor/imputationbot/docs/submit-jobs.md

 ### `--password <password>`

 An user defined password that is used to encrypt the imputed genotypes.
-If no password is provided, the service creates a random passwords and sends it to the email address of the owner of the token.
+If no password is provided, the service creates a random password and sends it to the email address of the owner of the token.

 ### `--build <build>`